GrumpyMeow/proxmox-tips/frigate-docker-lxc.md

 ```
 # Notes
 * After modifying the config via the web-ui.
 Saving will stop the LXC container.
 And should manually be started.
+* I'm pretty sure that the folder `/dev/shm` is better to be running of an ram-disk.